Safety & Emergency Procedures

 - Do not use the elevators.

-- Stay calm, do not panic.
-Stay low in smoke conditions.
+- Stay calm.
+Do not panic.
+Stay low to the floor in smoke conditions.
 Close doors to confine fire and smoke.

 - Feel doors and do not open them if they are hot to the touch.